SaadNaeem96/QHack-2021-XanaduAI/README.md

+Secured a place in the top 80, received $250 credits in AWS credits

 ![image](img/qhack-banner.png)

 Welcome to [QHack](https://qhack.ai), the quantum machine learning hackathon!
 We're thrilled to have the opportunity to meet and work with such a large and diverse group of participants, and we look forward to interacting with you all during the event.